Sam Cunningham: Professional career

-Cunningham was drafted by the Patriots in the first round of the 1973 NFL draft (11th overall).
-The Patriots also selected Alabama guard, and future Hall of Famer, John Hannah with the fourth pick in the same draft, who would block for Cunningham for the fullback's entire Patriots career.
+Cunningham was drafted by the New England Patriots in the first round of the 1973 NFL draft, 11th overall.
+The Patriots also selected Alabama guard, and future Hall of Famer, John Hannah with the fourth pick in the same draft, who would block for Cunningham as the Patriots' left guard during Cunningham's entire Patriots career.
+Cunningham played his entire NFL career (1973 to 1979, 1981 to 1982) with the Patriots and was a 1978 Pro Bowl selection.